Home / Blog / 10 Different Types of Packaging Materials You Should Know

 In Conclusion

 In the end, the type of packaging that you choose for your product depends on what’s important to you.
-Are you more concerned with cost?
+Are you more concerned with the cost?
 Sustainability?
 Or both?
 If the answer is both, then there are options out there like corrugated shipping boxes and pallet wraps which can help keep costs down while being sustainable at the same time.

 Q. What is the most recommended sustainable packaging solution?